victorlira/Conductor/README.md

 implementation "com.bluelinelabs:conductor-archlifecycle:$conductorVersion"
 ```

-**SNAPSHOT**
+### 4.0 Preview
+Use `4.0.0-preview-1` as your version number in any of the dependencies above.

+### SNAPSHOT
-Just use `3.2.1-SNAPSHOT` as your version number in any of the dependencies above and add the url to the snapshot repository:
+Use `4.0.0-SNAPSHOT` as your version number in any of the dependencies above and add the url to the snapshot repository:

 ```gradle
 allprojects {